Crab Rangoon Soufflé

 2015-07-17 05.13.43

 I love Crab Rangoons.
-What better way then to put those flavors into a light and fluffy souffle.
+What better way than to put those flavors into a light and fluffy soufflé?
 This recipe came to me as I was remembering a dear friend of mine, Ellyn.
 Ellyn and I worked together many years ago.
-She loved crab, so to pay homage to her, and our longtime friendship I came up with a twist on crab rangoons.
-This is my Crab Rangoon Souffle.
+She loved crab, so to pay homage to her and our longtime friendship, I came up with a twist on crab rangoons.
+This is my Crab Rangoon Soufflé.
 Thanks for all the great memories.

 Chives (2)